 We don’t use food delivery services often and don’t eat at any of the selected restaurants, not to mention going once monthly to use the credit.
 We will already need to order from UBER Eats to use the $10 UBER Cash credit the Gold Card provides.

 Guess what?
 You don’t have to eat an overpriced steak, hamburger or cheesecake to get your $10 credit.
 All you need to do is order things you’re already using at home.

 The hidden merchant for the $10 monthly dining credit is BOXED!

 Participating partners are Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and participating Shake Shack locations.
 Excludes Shake Shack locations in ballparks, stadiums, airports and racetracks.

 Long-time AMEX cardholders may be familiar with Boxed as they constantly offer rebates via AMEX Offers.
 Boxed sells bulk items, much like you’d find at a warehouse club but through the mail.
-Items like snacks, groceries, personal care, baby and home and office are sold at discount prices.
+Things like snacks, groceries, personal care, baby and home and office are sold at discount prices.